 For many years I have engaged actively with the UK HE agenda and am committed to the work of the Higher Education Academy (HEA) .
-Currently I support this commitment in my roles as an HEA Accreditor (since 2007) and as a UKPSF Consultant (since 2015).
+Currently I support this commitment in my roles as an HEA Accreditor (since 2007).

 Papers in refereed journals: